Enowiz777/nc-typescript-query_state/README.old.md

 - Nico actually painted the outside with below code.
 It is worthwhile to look at it.
 - Nested route is route inside the route.
 - It is useful when you have tabs within the pages.

+20221229
+The Lord told me to stop!!!!
+- The Lord does not want me to create a bitcoin related contents at all.

+20220103